-One useful starting point offered to me by a reader related to safety issues for people regarding themselves as autistic.
+One useful starting point offered to me by one reader relates to safety issues for people regarding themselves as autistic.
 Do let me know if this is a good place to go in-line.

 What I do know from my work is that there is a connection between autism and an anxiety response.
 I’m not sure what that connection is.
 Better informed people have suggested it could be that: